lightbend/config/README.md

 Currently the library is maintained against Java 8, but version 1.2.1 and earlier will work with Java 6.

+Please use 1.2.1 if you need Java 6 support, though some people have expressed interest in a branch off of 1.3.0 supporting Java 7.
+If you want to work on that branch you might bring it up on [chat](https://gitter.im/typesafehub/config).
+We can release a jar for Java 7 if someone(s) steps up to maintain the branch.
+The master branch does not use Java 8 "gratuitously" but some APIs that use Java 8 types will need to be removed.

 ### Rationale for Supported File Formats